cisprague/Astro.IQ/README.md

 ## Goal
 This library aims to implement various *machine learning* and *computational intelligence* techniques in a variety of common *astrodynamics* applications.

+## To Do:
+1. Solution fitting
+2. Feed-Forward Neural Network

 ## Applications
 - [X] Planetary Landings
 - [X] Cislunar Trajectories